niharbansal02/lms-attendance-marker/README.md

 # LMS Attendance Marker

-Automatic script for lazy people to mark attendance on LMS automatically.
+Automatic script for lazy people to mark attendance on LMS for Practice School 1.

 ## Setup
 Add your LMS credentials and time slot to ```creds.json``` \